Mikaelcope/Nicoding_2.0/README.md

 * Clicking on the bookcase tab in the nav bar will bring you to your bookcase , where you can view all your added books.
 * You can remove books by clicking the remove button
 * Clicking the "finished" button will bring up the modal below, where you can input information about how long it took you to read the book.
-* Clicking on "finsihed" will also add the book to the "your reads" of the reading goal section and update your reading stats for the progress bars and reading tracker.
+* Clicking on "finished" will also add the book to the "your reads" of the reading goal section and update your reading stats for the progress bars and reading tracker.

  ![bookshelf-modal](/public/bookcase-modal.png)